meilisearch/documentation/learn/advanced/updating.md

 <CodeSamples id="updating_guide_reset_displayed_attributes_new" />

-This command returns a `taskUid`.
+This command returns a `updateId`.
 You can use this to [track the status of the operation](/reference/api/tasks.md#get-one-task).
-Once the status is `succeeded`, you're good to go.
+Once the status is `processed`, you're good to go.

 Now that all fields are displayed, proceed to the next step.